 The Importance of a Wedding Reception Timeline

-by Mike Saulpaugh
+by Michael Saulpaugh

 You want to know the secret to a great wedding reception?
 The timeline.
 After months of planning, couples often forget to think about it and more so than any other detail you consider for your wedding, a reception timeline has the power to make or break a great party.